Azure/FTALive-Sessions/content/networking/networking-overview/readme.md

 > This call will not be recorded due to the wide audience and to encourage
 > questions.

+**Chat History** You will lose access to the chat after the session, so save any of the links that you want to reference later!

 **Questions?** Feel free to type them in the chat window at any time.
 Note that questions you post will be public.